valenzuela12/numeric_2024/README.rst

 * Copyright notices in files?

-* Project information in docs? presently:
+* Project information in website config? presently:

   ::